ikeyasu/c3d-chainer/tools/README.md

 ```

 Some videos have very small number of frames.
 These videos cannot use for training/testing.
-The following command conts number of files for each video.
+The following command counts number of files for each video.
 Please find videos which have images less than 10, and remove the folders.

 ```